marawanthedev/Tiger-Lab/Readme.md

+# Note

+- for some reason backend consider current date as future input for add claim form

 # What else could be done? (outside of assesment scope)

 - if redux was used, could have added global api request status tracker and manage it using thunk api calls whenever a request is executed